Automation Testing Trends Shaping 2025

 Plus, with the recent release of multimodal AI Google’s Gemini, AI in Testing will get even more interesting.

-If you haven’t heard, Multimodal AI incorporates multiple data types like text, images, speech, and sensor inputs processed via different algorithms to enable more flexible automated testing capabilities.
+If you haven’t heard, Multimodal AI incorporates multiple data types, such as text, images, speech, and sensor inputs, processed via different algorithms to enable more flexible automated testing capabilities.

 This is cool because this should allow multimodal AI to enhance test automation with things like:

-- Visual Application Validation: Test bots leverage computer vision alongside text processing to traverse and validate graphical interfaces like a human tester would for greater coverage.
+• Visual Application Validation: Test bots utilize computer vision in conjunction with text processing to navigate and validate graphical interfaces, much like a human tester would, for enhanced coverage.

-- Expanded Types of Testable Applications The ability to interpret images, video, speech, and other signals allows test automation to cover a wider variety of applications beyond traditional web apps.
+• Expanded Types of Testable Applications: The ability to interpret images, video, speech, and other signals enables test automation to cover a wider variety of applications beyond traditional web applications.

-By combining multiple data types processed via specialized algorithms tailored to each input, multimodal AI will deliver more comprehensive test automation capabilities, helping to mirror real-world complexity.
+By combining multiple data types processed through specialized algorithms tailored to each input, multimodal AI will deliver more comprehensive test automation capabilities, helping to mirror the complexity of real-world scenarios.

 Is AI perfect?
 NO!
 Is it a silver bullet?
 NO!

-But it cannot be ignored and is very beneficial when used correctly, and it is only getting better and better.
+However, it cannot be ignored and is highly beneficial when used correctly; it is only improving with time.

 2. Testing For Low-Code/No-Code Apps